allenlooplee/open-piggy-bank/README.md

 ### Deployment

-When deploying the PiggyBank contract in the Remix IDE, follow the below steps:
+When deploying the PiggyBank contract in the Remix IDE with MetaMask, follow the below steps:

 1. Make sure MetaMask is installed and configured in the browser
 2. Make sure you have enough funds in your account on the target chain/network